richpeck/exception_handler/README.md

 ````
 # config/application.rb
 config.exception_handler = {

+  # The new syntax allows us to assign different values to each HTTP status code
+  # At the moment, only 'layout' & 'notification' are supported
+  # We plan to include several more in the future...

   exceptions: {
-    :all => {
-      layout: nil #-> this will inherit from ApplicationController's layout
+    :all => { layout: nil } #-> this will inherit from ApplicationController's layout
   }

 }
-}
 ````

--
+--

-The `layout` system has changed significantly between [`0.7.7.0`](releases/tag/v0.7.7.0) and [`0.8.0.0`](releases/tag/v0.8.0.0).
+The `layout` system has changed between [`0.7.7.0`](releases/tag/v0.7.7.0) and [`0.8.0.0`](releases/tag/v0.8.0.0).

-Building on the former's adoption of HTTP status-centric layouts (IE layouts depending on which HTTP status code was issued), it is now the case that on top of status-specific declarations, we have the `all`, `5xx` and `4xx` options - allowing us to manage the layouts for blocks of HTTP errors respectively:
+Building on the former's adoption of HTTP status-centric layouts (IE layouts depending on which HTTP status code was issued), it is now the case that we have the `all`, `5xx` and `4xx` options - allowing us to manage the layouts for blocks of HTTP errors respectively:

     # config/application.rb
     config.exception_handler = {